techno-tim/techno-tim.github.io/_posts/2021-06-05-authelia-traefik.md

 ## Traefik

-Authelia will work with other reverse proxies but I used Traefik.
-If you want to configure Traefik as your reverse proxy see this [guide](/posts/traefik-portainer-ssl/).
+Authelia will work with other reverse proxies but I used Traefik.If you want to configure Traefik as your reverse proxy see this [guide](/posts/traefik-portainer-ssl/).

 ## Docker Setup